-- 5. If you also want to use Automatic Storage Management , then refer to one of the following sections: - 6.
-If you also want to use Automatic Storage Management for storage, then refer to one of the following sections: - Preparing Disk Groups for an Automatic Storage Management Installation on page 2-25 - Otherwise, refer to the "Stopping Existing Oracle Processes" section on page 2-32.
+- 5. If you also want to use Automatic Storage Management for storage, then refer to one of the following sections: - Preparing Disk Groups for an Automatic Storage Management Installation section on page 2-25 - Stopping Existing Oracle Processes section on page 2-34.